MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-onedrive-for-business.md

 ## Configure user permissions

-To use OneDrive for Business in Office 365, your users must have **Create Personal Site** and **Follow People and Edit Profile** permissions.
+To use OneDrive for Business, your users must have **Create Personal Site** and **Follow People and Edit Profile** permissions.
 Both are controlled by the user permissions in the User Profile service application.

 1. Verify that the user account that is performing this procedure is a member of the Farm Administrators group.